peterDijk/reservations-server/README.md

 ### TODO

-- user reg > email confirmation
+- user registration > email confirmation
 - Koa > use all controllers in folder controller/*.ts